 As a former state trooper who received impaired-driver training, I can advise of this firsthand.
 DWI or DUI training is promulgated by the National Highway Traffic Safety Administration, or “NHTSA,” which is a federal government agency that has paired with the IACP (International Association of Chiefs of Police) to train police agencies and officers nationwide on impaired motorist detection.
 The training is standardized across the country and given to officers in a NHTSA Participant Manual.

 Officers are trained to look for specific behaviors in motorists that are consistent with impairment.
 NHTSA training breaks it down into 3 Phases.
-Phase 1 is the Vehicle in Motion phase (where the officers observes or encounters the vehicle and it engages in a particular violation); Phase 2 is the Personal Contact phase (where the officer approaches the vehicle and uses his senses such as where he smells an alcoholic beverage or burnt marihuana blunt, etc.); Phase 3 is the Pre-Arrest Screening (where the officer has enough indicators to administer the Standardized Field Sobriety Tests, or SFSTs, to the motorist.)
+Phase 1 is the Vehicle in Motion phase.
+This is when the officer observes the vehicle committing a specific violation.
+Phase 2 is the Personal Contact phase.
+Here, the officer approaches the vehicle and uses senses, such as smelling alcohol or burnt marijuana.
+Phase 3 is the Pre-Arrest Screening.
+At this stage, the officer has enough indicators to administer the Standardized Field Sobriety Tests (SFSTs).

 In Phase 1, Vehicle in Motion, there are about 30 violations, called “cues” that officers are trained to look for.
-These cues are contained in the NHTSA participant training manual, which officers receive and study as part of a 24 hour, 3-day NHTSA training segment.
-NHTSA training is standardized, meaning the police office, for example, in Albany, New York has received the same training from the NHTSA Participant Manual as an officer in Cheyenne, Wyoming.
+These cues are contained in the NHTSA participant training manual.
+Officers study them during a 24-hour, 3-day training segment.
+NHTSA training is standardized nationwide.
+For example, an officer in Albany, New York receives the same training manual as one in Cheyenne, Wyoming.

 Officers are trained to look for specific motorist violations during Phase 1 that is supported by DWI – DUI arrest data and statistics, compiled over decades, of indicators suggestive of impaired driving on key days or time periods.
 Some of the identified traffic infractions suggestive of impairment on certain days during key time periods include: